Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Human recognition experiments: analysis

 \subsection{Testing the effect of masking and ANN map type}

-For each image and for each ANN map type (see SI Appendix Fig. \ref{fig:S5}C), we computed $d'$ using the formula described in the previous section.
+For each image and for each ANN map type (see SI Appendix Fig. \ref{fig:S5A}C), we computed $d'$ using the formula described in the previous section.
 For each of the 25 images we computed $d'$ using $\mathrm{HIT}$ and $\mathrm{FA}$ rates from participant choices on the nAFC task.
-SI Appendix Fig. \ref{fig:S5}D and E show the results broken down by image, for both recognition experiments.
+SI Appendix Fig. \ref{fig:S5B}A and B show the results broken down by image, for all recognition experiments.
+Fig. \ref{fig:S5B}A shows the results in terms of $d'$.
 While some images were intrinsically harder to recognize than others (with lower $d'$ scores in the correct masking conditions), the results reveal clear effects of correct vs. incorrect masking for most individual images (\textit{p} < 0.001; we applied the Bonferroni correction for multiple comparisons).
+Fig. \ref{fig:S5B}B shows the same results in terms of percent accuracy.
+In order to mitigate the problem of negative $d'$ values, we excluded data from participants that had a lower than 15\% accuracy in their trials.

-Paired t-tests revealed a significant difference (\textit{p} < 0.001) between the $d'$ scores across models for the correct masking condition (blue bars in Fig. \Fd D of the main text and in the far right of each barplot in SI Appendix Fig. \ref{fig:S5}D and E), but revealed no significant differences in the $d'$ scores across map types for the incorrect masking condition (red bars in Fig. \Fd D of the main text).
+Paired t-tests revealed a significant difference (\textit{p} < 0.001) between the $d'$ scores across models for the correct masking condition (blue bars in Fig. \Fd D of the main text and in the far right of each barplot in SI Appendix Fig. \ref{fig:S5B}A).
 This finding confirms the prediction that human recognition accuracy is in fact significantly \textit{more} sensitive to the visual regions revealed by one of the models with the highest peak correlations to the human PC maps, but less sensitive to those revealed by passive attention techniques on a model with a much lower peak correlation to the human PC maps, even though correct masking did produce a boost in recognition accuracy over incorrect masking for both map types (\textit{p} < 0.001, Fig. \Fd D).